ellysh/video-game-bots/GLOSSARY.md

 First-person shooter (FPS) is a video game genre centered on gun and projectile weapon-based combat through a first-person perspective; that is, the player experiences the action through the eyes of the protagonist. <a href="https://en.wikipedia.org/wiki/First-person_shooter">Read more</a>

-## Interruption
+## Interrupt

-[**Interrupt**](https://en.wikipedia.org/wiki/Interrupt) is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention.
+Interrupt is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention. <a href="https://en.wikipedia.org/wiki/Interrupt">Read more</a>

 ## Memory Sandbox